 Cement kilns treating wastes may require kiln modifications.
 Adequate feed points should be selected according to the characteristics of the waste, including its physical, chemical and toxicological properties.
 For example, combustible toxic compounds found in some hazardous waste, such as halogenated organic substances, need to be completely destroyed through proper temperature and residence time.
 In preheater/precalciner kilns, hazardous waste should generally be fed through either the main or the secondary burners.
 Halides (e.g. chlorides, bromides and fluorides) have an impact on the quality of the cement so their presence must be limited.
 Chlorine can be found in all raw materials used in cement manufacture, so total halogen (e.g. chlorine, bromine and fluorine) levels in the hazardous waste can be critical (European Commission, 2013).
 However, if they are blended down sufficiently, cement kilns can treat highly chlorinated hazardous waste.

-The potential feed point for supplying waste would be:
+The potential feed points for supplying waste would be:

 (a) The main burner at the rotary kiln outlet end;